-Finally another Indian!
-This was my third indian sighting and after a bit of cunfusion when first arriving on campus we quickly found the brave overlooking the football field (kind of hard to miss).
-Today you can find him standing at McEachern high school in Powder Springs and he has been here for at least 35 years I was told by the coach.
+A International Fiberglass American Indian Brave version stands at McEachern high school in Powder Springs, GA and he has been here for at least 51 years.
 I’ve heard a few versions of his history and there are some conflicts between Buckhead and Marietta Georgia as his previous location but we do know that he stood at a Pontiac dealership at one of these towns from the late 60’s to the early 70’s before being purchased by the McEachern class of 1973.
 When they graduated they gave him to the school as a class gift and he as been standing on a tall pole behind the bleachers ever since.

 This specific Indian was placed at McEachern High School as a gift from the class of 1973.
 It originally was constructed for a vehicle dealership in downtown Atlanta, Georgia, named Taber Pontiac.
 I remember this because I graduated from there in 1974 and remember the dedication ceremony from the class of 1973.
 There should be some presentation material on the campus which discusses this commemorative gift in some detail.